 Show what you know about a specific subject and graduate schools will take notice.
 The Subject Tests can help you stand out from other applicants by emphasizing your knowledge and skill level in a specific area.

 Note: The GRE Computer Science Test was discontinued following the April 2013 administration.
 Scores will continue to be reportable for five years following the 2012–13 testing year.
+The GRE Biochemistry, Cell and Molecular Biology (BCM) Test was discontinued in December 2016.
+Scores will continue to be reportable for five years following the 2015–16 testing year.

 Who Takes Them?